 *Please consult the Journalism Requirements page for more information on Journalism-related deadlines.

 **Please consult the NYU Law Admissions site for the most up-to-date information on Law School application deadlines.

 ***Please consult the LIU site for the Palmer School of Library and Information Science application deadline.

 Late master’s applications may be considered.
-Please email the Director of Graduate Studies in French Studies before applying.
+Please email the Graduate Student Affairs Coordinator upon late submittal.

 International Students: For the answers to frequently asked questions about application information for international students, please visit the GSAS International Student FAQ page.